jkobject/jkobject.github.io/_drafts/idea.md

 layout: default
 published: false
 ---

+### on using ML at the broad.

+I kinda feel that the sheer amount of data at the broad forces the com biologist to think about using it all.
+So we focus on crazy inference using the entirety of the matric only to relaize that the matrix is not big enough.

+Maybe a better approach is to come back to the basics by trying to think about a very local and constrained problem related to the data we have but only using a very small sample of it. like prediction of one druf from one set of sequences.
+Here we really do not have the data to apply learning approaches. however, we now that we can create / learn a model that has a lot of prior (including basic genetic functionning. adding chemical modelling, drug information, structure. etc..)

+To arrive at the inference on this we would need to separate the inference into submodules.
+Some of them could leverage other datasets or modes, to learn the specific task they try to deal with (genomic interactio, protein interaction, etc...) out of this. we have a functionning model with little infernce ability.
+However we still have a ton of data left. the matter is then only to scale thee model to use all the data at our disposal to improve accuracy and especially, improve results.

+### the cell program

+### what a research Paper Reader should have;

+- should read both md, ipython, pdf, txt, latex, html, websites, videos (youtube or others), files directly*
+- should be linked with a paper manager similar to zotero but simpler and with more management of your papers* instead of just citations
+- it should allow linking to all platform providing papers
+- should be linked to researcher's blogs, databases, groups
+- All the basic edition options from aperçu
+- should have all citations and remarks etc.. as hyperlinks
+- should contain a table of content on the side
+- citations on a box on the side
+- figures and additionals always retrieved and on the side
+- meta data on the side and not in the paper
+SHOULD BE A WEBPAGE
+- with interaction to twitter feeds, commentary, readers, etc...
+- should remmeber where you are at, how much of it you read.
+- many personalisation options to define yourself stuffs
+- link with reasearch profiles and with personal reading scores etc..
+- apps for tablets, phones and eInk readers.
+- know how much you read and where you are at by looking at your eyes.
+-

+### Harry Potter style image:

+taking a neural network like a GAN or a physical predictor to generate a 100 of images from an actual one (or two) to generate a short video.

+A next version is to add emoji like object and predict people's interactions with it.

+next level is predict what would be the real life version of old pictures.

+---

 ## On the difference discuted with baptiste between correlation and causation

 correlation is causation without simplifying assumptions